littleidiot40/stac-federated-search/README.md

 The following list of parameters is used to narrow search queries.
 They can all be represented as query string parameters in a GET request (**REQUIRED**), or as JSON entity fields in a POST request.

-The core parameters for STAC collection search are borrowed from the [STAC Item Search](https://github.com/radiantearth/stac-api-spec/item-search).
+The core parameters for STAC collection search are borrowed from the [STAC API - Item Search](https://github.com/radiantearth/stac-api-spec/tree/master/item-search).
 This extension adds a few additional parameters for convenience.

 | Parameter   | Type             | Source API | Description                                                                                                                                                                     |